 Layering multiple curtains is a decorating tactic that goes back for centuries.
 In opulent European drawing rooms, the amount of fabric on your windows was a status symbol, but it also had a practical purpose.
-The more layers of draperies, the better your windows would be insulated against outside temperatures.
+The more layers of curtains, the better your windows would be insulated against outside temperatures.

 Even today you can use layering to make your space look a little fancier and save energy.

-Modern Layered Draperies
+Modern Layered Curtains

-The modern layered look we’re showing you today is a single sheer panel with decorative blackout draperies on top.
+The modern layered look we’re showing you today is a single sheer panel with decorative blackout curtains on top.
 This combo gives your windows lots of added versatility.
 Sheers give privacy while letting in filtered light and decorative panels frame the window.

 Or, you can close the blackout drapes to block light.

 All you need to get this look is a Blinds.com Adjustable Drapery Rod with the Double Rod option and your curtains.

 1. Install the curtain rod brackets into studs with the 2 included screws.

 2. Feed the sheer panel onto the smaller drapery rod.
 The rod pocket is designed to be tight which allows the fabric to ruche correctly.